brandonbondig/brandonbondig/README.md

 <br>

 <p align="center">
-I'm an amateur Software Developer and designer, building digital products using language such as Python and Javascript.
+I'm an amateur Software Developer and designer from Denmark, building digital products using language such as Python and Javascript.
 I'm also proficient at Vue.js and it's various functions.
 As of right now, I code out of my own interest, but dreams of working as a full time software engineer.
 </p>
 <p align="center">
 When I'm not programming I spend most of my time with other projects or family and friends.